Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Algorithm design and numerical analysis

-where $V_B(t,M_t)$ is the value function of family investment after the individual dies and the subscript ``B'' is short for bequest.
-The same setting for bequest utility can be found in \cite{zeng2016optimal} and \cite{boyle2022annuity}.
+where $V_B(t, M_t)$ is the value function of family investment after the individual dies, and the subscript ``B'' is short for bequest.
+Moreover, $\varphi$ is the bequest coefficient that measures the significance of the bequest demand.
+The same setting for bequest utility can be found in \cite{zeng2016optimal}, \cite{branger2019hedging}, and \cite{boyle2022annuity}.

 We assume there is no trading constraint after the individual dies, so we can make fair comparisons between the cases with and without constraint when the individual is alive.
-Thus, the wealth process after individual dies at time $t\in[0,T]$ is
+Thus, the wealth process after the individual dies at time $t\in[0, T]$ is